Nudie Jeans - Re-worked Capsule Collection by Maria Erixon Levin

 We are thrilled to present a collection of hand-mended pieces produced by none other than the co-founder and creative visionary of Nudie Jeans, Maria Erixon Levin.

-This strictly limited edition capsule collection is set for release on October 4th, and will sell at Browns’ Shoreditch boutique,Browns East, only.
+This strictly limited edition capsule collection has been released on October 4th, and will sell at Browns’ Shoreditch boutique,Browns East, only.

 "Things you thought lost forever – there's something beautiful in mending them – improving them, making the imperfections part of something new."